Pahlavi gold coins: The law of determining the unit and the scale of money

-The coinage right of all gold coins of Iran is limited to the government mint, minting of gold coins is open to the general public and the coinage right per kilogram of net gold should not exceed ten rials.
+The exclusive right to mint all gold coins in Iran is reserved for the government mint; however, the minting of gold coins is accessible to the general public, and the coinage fee per kilogram of pure gold must not exceed ten rials.

-Other articles were dealt with defective coins, counterfeit, coins of gold or bullion (as backbone of money), the Rial's prevalence date, the gold import license, the purchase of gold by the government, and the date of law enforcement.
+Other articles dealt with defective coins, counterfeit, coins of gold or bullion (as backbone of money), the Rial's prevalence date, the gold import license, the purchase of gold by the government, and the date of law enforcement.

 Perhaps this was the first time in the history of coinage in Iran, in which uncertainty was considered in the law.

-With the change in the weight and size of "one Pahlavi" gold coin, this coin approximately was become equivalent to "one Sovereign" in weight and diameter, which started by George III in 1817.
+With the change in the weight and size of "one Pahlavi" gold coin, this coin became approximately equivalent in weight and diameter to the British sovereign started by George III in 1817.

 Amendment of the law

-The changes, that legislated on 13 March 1932, of the mentioned law were as follows:
+The changes, legislated on 13 March 1932, of the mentioned law were as follows: